C++ Strings and Text

 Rules of thumb:

-2. Don't store string_view as a class member or return it from a function unless the lifetime is obvious and documented.
+2. Don't store as class member / return from fn unless lifetime obvious + documented.

 4. String Conversions